Qubit-Capital/comment-generator/README.md

 - Analytics tracking for comment generation and usage
 - Comment regeneration with history tracking
 - Clean and intuitive user interface
+- Robust API handling with retries and timeouts

 ## Technical Architecture